sequelize/sequelize/docs/upgrade-to-v5.md

 **Paranoid Mode**

-With v5 if `deletedAt` is set, record will be considered as deleted.
-So `paranoid` option will only use `deletedAt` as flag.
+With v5 if `deletedAt` is set, record will be considered as deleted. `paranoid` option will only use `deletedAt` as flag.

 In v4 it used to compare current time with `deletedAt`. [#8496](https://github.com/sequelize/sequelize/issues/8496)